 “It originally operated as The American Hotel, but was later renamed the St. Stephen’s,” Tammy said.
 “It traditionally ran as a bar/restaurant.
-Our inspiration was to convert it to a coffee shop so that all ages could enjoy a community environment.”
+Our inspiration was to convert it into a coffee shop so that all ages could enjoy a community environment.

-“We continued with the name of the St. Stephen to encourage the location to ‘live up to its name,’ which in the Christian faith was the first martyr of the faith,” she added.
-“He was social minded, full of the Holy Spirit and cared for the needs of widows, women and children.”
+“We continued with the name of St. Stephen to encourage the location to ‘live up to its name,’ which in the Christian faith was the first martyr of the faith,” she added.
+“He was social-minded, full of the Holy Spirit, and cared for the needs of widows, women and children.”

 St. Stephen’s serves a full menu of hot, iced and frozen espresso drinks – including mochas, lattes and cappuccinos – as well as iced coffee and tea, cold-brewed coffee, hot chocolate, fruit smoothies and other custom drinks.
 An assortment of fresh baked goods rounds out the menu.

-Tammy Thompson said local java lovers love the coffee, which is roasted by Crimson Cup.
+Tammy Thompson said local java lovers love Crimson Cup’s coffee.
 “They’ll say, ‘Man, this is good coffee!’
-Some are still learning that with a good coffee you don’t need all that other ‘stuff’ to wash out the flavor of the bean.
+Some are still learning that with a good coffee you don’t need all that other ‘stuff’ to wash out the bean’s flavor.
 We are certainly helping them see that there is more than just a cheap latte.”

-Calabria Coffee, New Hartford, New York – Founded 2021
+Calabria Coffee, New Hartford, New York – Founded in 2021

 A few months after moving to Bryce’s hometown of New Hartford, the couple began planning their coffee shop.